-If you checked any box off this list, you should review, update and add to your IT asset disposition program plan.
+If items on the above list apply to your program, you should review, update and add to your IT asset disposition program plan.
 Use the following chart to determine what areas you want to focus on the most.

 Global Data Privacy Regulations

-In the United States, there is a patchwork of different legislation for different industries including:
+In the U.S., there is a patchwork of different legislation for different industries including:

-- and the Family Educational Rights and Privacy Act (FERPA) legislation that protects the privacy of students by ensuring their education records are protected.
+- The Family Educational Rights and Privacy Act (FERPA) legislation that protects the privacy of students by ensuring their education records are protected.

-Australia has an Australian Privacy Act that requires individuals be notified if their personal information was involved in a data breach.
-Last February 2018, the Australian government established a privacy amendment titled the Notifiable Data Breaches Act 2017.
+In February 2018, Australia’s Privacy Amendment Act 2017 became effective, introducing the Notifiable Data Breaches Scheme.
 This scheme affects those under the Australian Privacy Act and requires them to take steps to secure certain categories of personal information.

 With so many tightened data security requirements, companies are taking steps to develop more structured and formalized ITAD programs that are compliant with industry and privacy legislation and corporate risk management programs.